FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 Ukraine).
 Additional opportunities to refurbish state owned properties for temporary

-accommodation centres will be explored and the Ukrainian Response Team will continue to--- 25
+accommodation centres will be explored and the Ukrainian Response Team will continue to
+---
+25

 work with potential commercial proposals to ensure national standards for such